 Of course, you can visit Kyoto at any time of year, although the summer, from June to August, can be very hot and humid, and winter can be a little chilly for some people’s taste.

-Call us on to start planning your vacation to Hotel Granvia Kyoto or take a look at our itineraries to Kyoto
+Call us on to start planning your holiday to Hotel Granvia Kyoto or take a look at our itineraries to Japan

 Integrally connected to the striking futuristic JR Kyoto Rail Station, Hotel Granvia Kyoto is one of the most desired luxury residences in the city due to its superior location.
 Everything is literally on your doorstep.

 Hotel Granvia Kyoto is directly connected to JR Kyoto Station, making it the perfect location for sightseeing in Kyoto and the surrounding area as well as hugely convenient for getting to other parts of Japan quickly.

 The hotel provides all the comfort and amenities expected of an urban deluxe hotel and each guest room is neutrally decorated and strikes an ideal balance between contemporary convenience and enriching traditions.
 The design is elegant Japanese and over a thousand pieces of contemporary artwork can be found throughout the hotel.